pnp/spfx-reference-scenarios/README.md

 # spfx-teams
-Work repo for the SPFx in Teams samples
+Work repo for the SPFx in Teams samples.